Did you know 40% of all active shooter events happen in business locations? And retail stores are one of them?

 That’s why McIntosh decided to challenge the company’s status-quo training methods.
 He did this by focusing on his biggest asset: employee knowledge.

 In case you hadn’t noticed, Bloomingdale’s is huge.
 It has 36 locations throughout the US.
-To say that—delivering consistent training and information across all locations and departments, and ensuring each retail associate understands and retains all of the policies and procedures is a difficult task—would be an understatement.
-But the reality is, these are challenges large retailers are up against today.
+To say that delivering consistent training and information across all locations and departments is a difficult task would be an understatement.
+But the reality is, these are the challenges large retailers are up against today.

 So how do you prepare your retail associates for security threats?